We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - from laboratories

-Before buying a test online, check the type of test and what it involves.
-Also, some tests are not available in every state.
+Before buying a test online, a person should check what that test involves.
+Additionally, some tests are not available in every state.

 OraQuick is available for purchase through the company’s website.
-The cost is currently $39.99, plus shipping and handling.
-The company uses unmarked packaging to preserve purchasers’ privacy.
+The cost is currently $38.99, plus shipping and handling.
+The company uses unmarked packaging to preserve user privacy.